AngelBlas1/ImageToPdf/README.md

 ## #5
 Now it is necessary to create the interfaces that save the user data and allow obtaining the file that will be uploaded to Firebase.

+## #6
+We added the code provided by firebase and modified it to make it more secure in the use of credentials